 - Reinstatement fees – some states, such as New Jersey, already have extra fees in place for DUI arrests.
 Many of these charges are “administrative” fees to have your license reinstated.
 Generally, these fees are listed on the local DMV website.

 - Increased insurance costs – in all likelihood, your insurance rates were going to increase anyway from the suspended license, regardless of the reason.
 Adding a DUI to your resume while the license is suspended will make it difficult to even find a company willing to take the risk.
-Those that are willing to assume the risk will charge you handsomely.
+Those that are willing to assume the risk will charge you significantly high rates for an average of 5 years after a DUI, DWI conviction.

 The more often someone takes the chance driving while their driver’s license is under suspension, once they are caught – the worse the fines will get and the longer the license suspension will be.
 Therefore by having an additional DUI arrest charge, then it can quickly snowball into a situation out of your control.
 A local DUI lawyer will be able to help you discover what your options are and put together a strong defense based on what happened at the time of your DUI arrest.
 It is very important to get professional help by taking advantage of having your arrest information analyzed through us by an expert DUI attorney, because you will need every possible defense to either fight to beat these pending charges, or find a way of mitigating it enough that it won’t irrevocably and negatively affect your life afterwards.